erafaelmanuel/cshop/README.md

 # CShop

 Cloth Shop is a personal project.
-An ecommerce website for clothings. <br />
+An ecommerce website for clothings. (still under development)<br />
 For questions or suggestions please contact me at erafaelmanuel@gmail.com

 ## Project Structure